Rewind! Revisiting Reggae and Dancehall Classics

 ‘Little Green Apple’ - Christopher Martin

-The singer returns to the style that made him famous on this remake of this reggae classic.
+The singer returns to the style that made him famous in this remake of this reggae classic.
 The song became a standard for the crowned Prince of Reggae Dennis Emmanuel Brown who adopted r&b singer O.C.
-Smith hit song Little Green Apples which went to number 2 on the Billboard Hot 100 in 1968 and sold over one million records.
+Smith's hit song Little Green Apples which went to number 2 on the Billboard Hot 100 in 1968 and sold over one million records.
+O.C smith's version was a cover of the original country song by Roger Miller.

 'Nice Up the Dance' - Kabaka Pyramid